Our collection of St. Patrick’s Day recipes showcases classic Irish flavors and ingredients like lamb, potatoes, cabbage, and Guinness stout.

 Whether you’re of Irish descent or simply looking to explore the rich tapestry of flavors in Ireland’s traditional dishes and modern cuisine, St. Patrick’s Day (also known as the Feast of St. Patrick) is a wonderful time to celebrate that heritage with food and drink!

-When we think of traditional St. Patrick’s Day recipes, Corned Beef and Cabbage is the first thing that comes to mind, but bacon was actually the original ingredient used in this popular combo.
+When we think of traditional recipes for this holiday, Corned Beef and Cabbage is one of the first dishes that comes to mind, but it might interest you to know that bacon, not corned beef was the original ingredient used in this dish.

-When Irish immigrants in America found beef to be cheaper than pork, they replaced the bacon with corned beef and a new, Irish-American tradition was born.
+When Irish immigrants in America found that beef was less expensive than pork, they replaced the bacon with corned beef, and a new, Irish-American tradition was born.

-Here are a few more popular St. Patrick’s Day dishes you might want to try:
+Here are a few more classic Irish-American dishes you might want to try: